-- blowing distance (including internal duct) < 30 m - Compliance with this storage guideline - Residual amount of pellets before delivery was less than ten percent of storage capacity - Maximum of twenty percent of the new delivery has been used - The frequency of the cleaning of stores has to be based on the annual consumption.
-Stores with an annual consumption of ≤ 15 metric tons have to be cleaned once every two years.
-Stores with an annual consumption > 15 tons have to be cleaned once per year.
-Entering in a storage room always presents a significant safety risk.
+- Compliance with this storage guideline - Residual amount of pellets before delivery was less than ten percent of storage capacity - Maximum of twenty percent of the new delivery has been used - Entering in a storage room always presents a significant safety risk.
 For this reason, the number of interventions should be minimised and strict safety rules have to be observed (see chapter 7: for your safety).